sapegin/washingcode-book/manuscript/book.md

 ])
 -->

-But I’m not a huge fan of `.reduce()` because it often makes code harder to read and intent less clear.
-With `.map()` / `.filter()` chaining it’s clear that we’re first converting an array to another array with the same number of times, and then removing array items we don’t need.
+I’m not a huge fan of `.reduce()` because it often makes code harder to read and makes intent less clear.
+With `.map()` / `.filter()` chaining, it’s clear that we’re first converting an array to another array with the same number of items, and then removing array items we don’t need.
 With `.reduce()` it’s less obvious.

 So I’d stop two steps ago with this refactoring.

-Probably the only valid reason to mutate function arguments is performance optimization: when you work with a really big piece of data and creating a new object or array would be too slow.
+Probably the only valid reason to mutate function arguments is performance optimization: when you work with a huge piece of data, and creating a new object or array would be too slow.
+But like with any performance optimizations: measure first to know that you actually have a problem, and not doing premature optimization.

 ### Make mutations explicit if you have to use them